abbbi/virtnbdbackup/docker/README.md

   /var/tmp:/var/tmp`

-- When working with VMs that require to boot with UEFI emulation (e.g. Windows 10 and up), addiitonal bind mounts are needed:
+- When working with VMs that require to boot with UEFI emulation (e.g. Windows 10 and up), additional bind mounts are needed:

   Path to `/etc/libvirt/qemu/nvram` is required to backup/restore nvram files per VM (which seems to be the same on Qemu implementations tested so far)